philipbl/Day-One-Lightroom-Plugin/README.md

 ## Install

 First, [download][1] the project and unzip it.
-Next, rename `dayone.lrdevplugin` to `dayone.lrplugin`. [explain why?].
+Next, rename `dayone.lrdevplugin` to `dayone.lrplugin`.
+The `.lrdevplugin` is used for when a plug-in is being developed.

 There are two ways to add the plug-in to Lightroom.
 You can either put the plug-in anywhere on your hard drive and add it manually to Lightroom, or you can put it into Lightroom's plug-in directory and it will recognize it automatically.

 ### Manually